Phone-GWP-group

 Using custom eCommerce packaging can help with peak demand and improve customer experience

-Consider your packaging supplier
+Assess your packaging supplier

-Understanding the specific challenges your business faces
+Understanding the specific challenges that your business faces

-Several previously detailed tactics to streamline and enhance your packaging may be impossible due to one key factor – your packaging supplier!
+Several previously detailed tactics to streamline and enhance your packaging may be impossible due to one key factor: your packaging supplier!

-Consider JIT supply
+Consider Just-in-Time supply

 Outsource the management of your packaging inventory

-Also referred to as a vendor-managed inventory (VMI), it involves your supplier providing your packaging just as you need it – from either a stock holding or efficient manufacturing schedules.
+A service that an established packaging supplier can typically provide is Just-in-Time (JIT) supply.
+Also referred to as a Vendor-Managed Inventory (VMI), it involves your supplier providing your packaging just as you need it, from either stock holding or efficient manufacturing schedules.

-A final yet critical benefit is your packaging supplier’s ability to predict your peak and troughs in demand – a true packaging partner should have a good idea of your packaging usage during peak season and plan accordingly.
+A final yet critical benefit is your packaging supplier’s ability to predict your peak and troughs in demand.
+A true packaging partner should have a good idea of your packaging usage during peak season and plan accordingly.

 A forlift being driven in a warehouse full of packaging